thephpleague/csv/source/outputting.md

 ## Convert to XML

-Use the toXML method to convert the CSV data into a PHP DomDocument object.
+Use the toXML method to convert the CSV data into a `DomDocument` object.
 This method accepts 3 optionals arguments `$root_name`, `$row_name` and `$cell_name` to help you customize the XML tree.